chrisgrieser/nvim-rip-substitute/README.md

 	+ No more dealing with delimiters.
 - Sensible defaults: searches the entire buffer (`%`), all matches in a line (`/g`), case-sensitive (`/I`).
 - Range support when started from visual line mode.
+Indicates range in the popup.
 - Quality-of-Life features: automatic prefill of the escaped cursorword or selection, capture groups tokens can be automatically added, popup window adapts dynamically to length of input.